azraq27/padre/docs/source/padre_buddy.py.rst

                         session identifier, by convention date of the scanning session in the format YYYYMMDD, but could really be any unique string
-  -t TYPE, --type TYPE  session type
+  -t TAG, --tag TAG  session tag
   -l LABEL, --label LABEL
                         label for dataset (the type of dataset; anatomy, sdtones)